-The CPA's audit report to the Department and the Film Office must be submitted in three (3) hard copies in electronic form.
+The CPA's audit report to the Department and the Partnership must be submitted in two (2) hard copies and in electronic form.

-The report should include a Cost Report of Production Expenditures broken out of (i) goods, (ii) services, (iii) wages/compensation/payments on which withholdings were remitted, (iv) employee fringe benefit contributions and (v) per diems, stipends and living allowances.
-If requested, the production company shall make available to Commerce and any other State officials designated in the Grant Agreement documents required under section A.3 above, as well as any other documents or data substantiating the CPA's conclusion in the audit.
+The report should include a Cost Report of Production Expenditures broken out by (i) goods, (ii) services, (iii) wages/compensation/payments on which withholdings were remitted, (iv) employee fringe benefit contributions and (v) per diems, stipends and living allowances.
+If requested, the production company shall make available to the Department and any other State officials designated in the Grant Agreement documents required under section A.3 above, as well as any other documents or data substantiating the CPA's conclusion in the audit.